 Publish the Examity module/link to allow students access.

-You’ll find these instructions will provide you with everything you need.
+- You’ll find these instructions for exams that live in Canvas will provide you with everything you need.

-Your Published Exam in Canvas, Quizzes, will be exported and available on your Examity Dashboard by midnight the next day.
+- When you Published Exam in Canvas, the “Details” will be exported and available on your Examity Dashboard by midnight the next day.

 - Only the information of the Details tab of the published quiz/test is automatically imported to your Examity Dashboard.
 The test still lives and is accessed through Canvas.

 - The test information will show on your Examity Dashboard the day after the test is published.

 Each semester, you are given a new Canvas course for the class you will be teaching.
 This Canvas course has an unique “identifier” which is used to import your roster from SOAR.
 This same “identifier” is used to import your tests and students to Examity.

 Do not use the past courses you have synced with Examity for the new semester.